 GOF has very good control of memory usage starting from Version 7 comparing with previous versions and the above use cases all have similar memory usage between GOF and Conformal.
 Conformal still has speed advantage.
 GOF is slower by 50% in average.
 When netlist size is small, ~200K gate count or less, Conformal shows much faster speed.
 But Conformal doesn't keep the advantage when netlist gate count is above 500K.

-Conformal ECO has at least four performance bugs.
-First, Conformal has a bug in handling complicated combinational logic ECO.
-Secondly, Conformal has trouble to mapping replicated flops.
-Thirdly, Conformal doesn't do good job when ECO fix involving DFT scan chain.
-And one more bug is in Design Ware handling that Conformal adds too many redundant ECO gates when Design Ware instance names change in synthesis.
+Conformal ECO has at least five performance bugs.
+First Conformal has bad performance on netlists generated by Synopsys Design Compiler Topographical(DCT) or Design Compiler Graphical(DCG).
+Secondly, Conformal has a bug in handling complicated combinational logic ECO.
+Three, Conformal has trouble to mapping replicated flops.
+Four, Conformal doesn't do good job when ECO fix involving DFT scan chain.
+And five, in Design Ware handling Conformal adds too many redundant ECO gates when Design Ware instance names change in synthesis.

 A combinational signal in RTL is mostly optimized away after synthesis.
 It brings difficulty in pinpointing the ECO location if the ECO is done manually.
 So Logic ECO tool is used to locate the ECO point by comprehensive algorithms.
 And the accuracy of the location and size of ECO patch is to measure the quality of the ECO tool.